If you have been served with a notice from your landlord

 Notice and eviction process

-Step 2 – Possession order from the courts
+Possession order from the courts

 If you stay in the property after your two months notice has ended, your landlord must apply to court for a possession order to get the property back.
 Your landlord cannot evict you themselves; they must apply to the court.

-Where a S.21 notice is valid your landlord will usually be granted an order by the court.
+Where a S.8 S.21 notice is valid your landlord will usually be granted an order by the court.
 Where it is not valid, you can challenge the eviction.

-Step 3 – Bailiff warrant
+Bailiff warrant

 A possession order will state a date for you to leave.
 If you stay beyond this date, your landlord can ask the court to send a bailiff to evict you.
 The court will send you a letter to let you know that the bailiffs are coming.
-Your landlord cannot evict you himself.
+Your landlord cannot evict you themselves.
 Bailiffs can remove you and your belongings from the property but must not use force.

 For more information about evicting tenants see: